Anti–money laundering software: United Kingdom

 The UK introduced the Terrorism Act in 2000, subsequently amended by the Anti-terrorism, Crime and Security Act 2001, the Prevention of Terrorism Act 2005, and the Terrorism Act 2006.
 The Terrorism Act imposed counter-measures for terrorism financing with obligations on banks and financial institutions, including customer due diligence, transaction monitoring and reporting obligations.
 In 2002, the UK introduced the Proceeds of Crime Act (POCA) as its primary AML regulation.
 POCA defined the offenses that constitute money laundering and required financial institutions to enact appropriate anti-money laundering controls to detect money laundering activities.
 The UK instituted further regulations with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations.
 The MLR 2017 transposes the obligations set out in the EU's 5th AMLD, tightening controls in the private sector and introducing the requirement for firms to implement a written AML/CFT risk assessment.
 This has led to the development of an AML industry dedicated to providing software for analyzing transactions in an attempt to identify suspicious patterns that qualify for reporting (for example, structuring, which requires a SAR filing).
 Financial institutions may face penalties for failing to properly file reports, including heavy fines and regulatory restrictions.

 The UK's Financial Conduct Authority (FCA), established in 2012, is the UK's main financial services regulator with authority over banks, building societies, credit unions and other regulated sectors.
 The FCA's purpose is to maintain the safety of the UK's financial system and its financial institutions.
 Financial institutions in the UK must register with the FCA who oversees compliance with AML regulations.
 His Majesty's Revenue and Customs (HMRC) issues guidance on anti-money laundering in the UK, sharing money laundering offense investigative responsibilities with the FCA.

 International

 Some jurisdictions, such as Singapore, require financial institutions to conduct an independent assessment of technology solutions used in anti-money laundering procedures, if such financial institutions allow for non-face-to-face onboarding of customers.

 Types

-There are four basic types of software addressing AML business requirements:
+There are a number of types of software addressing AML business requirements: